Ernest Hugh Snell: Life

 He died during a German air raid on Coventry on 22 October 1940 when his house at 3 Eaton Road was destroyed by an enemy bomb.
 He is buried in Coventry's County Borough Cemetery.
 A memorial plaque was erected to his memory in King's College Chapel in London.

 Family

-His wife Mary Catherine Reid predeceased him.
+His first wife died (date unknown) after the birth of their twin daughters, known affectionately as 'Dot' and 'Kiss' in the greater family (actual names unknown).
+He later married Mary Katharine Reid (date unknown), 'Kate', who came from Edinburgh and she became a loyal mother to his two daughters.
+She predeceased him at their home on the 29th January, 1939.